 Lower-Division Retention Standards.
 A student in one of the college's lower-division programs is placed on probation when he or she fails to maintain a cumulative GPA of 2.00.
 Students on probation must observe rules or limitations the college imposes on their probation as a condition of retention.
 If, after one semester on probation, the overall GPA is not at least 2.00 and the conditions of probation have not been met, the student is disqualified for a minimum of two full academic semesters.
-Appeals may be made to the college Governance and Grievance Committee.
-For more information, see "Retention and Academic Standards," page 75.
+Appeals may be made to the college Standards and Appeals Committee; see a college advisor for the necessary forms.
+For more information, see "Retention and Academic Standards," page 78.